WebAhead8/TvShows/README.md

 Movies API :                   <br><br>

-The app is responsive so it's suitable for all types of devices .
+The app is responsive so it's suitable for all devices types .

 Languages : HTML , CSS , JavaScript .